File Gateway setup requirements - Amazon Storage Gateway

 Replace region in the following endpoint examples with the correct Amazon Web Services Region string for your gateway, such as us-west-2.

-Replace bucket-name with the actual name of the Amazon S3 bucket in your deployment, such as my-testbucket-1.
-You can also use an asterisk (*) in place of bucket-name to create a wildcard entry in your firewall rules, which will allowlist the service endpoint for all bucket names.
+Replace amzn-s3-demo-bucket with the actual name of the Amazon S3 bucket in your deployment.
+You can also use an asterisk (*) in place of amzn-s3-demo-bucket to create a wildcard entry in your firewall rules, which will allowlist the service endpoint for all bucket names.

 If your gateways are deployed in Amazon Web Services Regions in the United States or Canada and require Federal Information Processing Standard (FIPS) compliant endpoint connections, replace s3 with s3-fips.